apk/c-utils/README.md

   its exit code if nonzero, and the killing signal if applicable.
 * `-AN` sets `alarm()` in N seconds, thereby providing a hard timeout for the command finally being executed (caveats apply).
+* `# arg arg arg` (first argument only): hashbang mode.
+If the first argument begins with a `#` its second character is taken as a separator, the argument is split at all further occurrences of that character, and that list replaces the first argument as multiple arguments.
+E.g. the hashbang line `#!/usr/bin/aenv
+  #,VAR=value,/usr/bin/ruby` will execute the containing script
+  as a ruby script with the environment variable `VAR` set to `value`.

 Options are processed in order they are given.